Limych/media_player.linkplay/README.md

 'http://icecast.streamserver.tld/mountpoint.aac': 'Another radio',
 ```
 If you don't want a source selector to be available at all, set option to `sources: {}`.

+**icecast_metadata:**\
+  *(string)* *(Optional)* When playing icecast webradio streams, how to handle metadata.
+Valid values here are `'Off'`, `'StationName'`, `'StationNameSongTitle'`, defaulting to `'StationName'` when not set.
+With `'Off'`, Home Assistant will not try do request any metadata from the IceCast server.
+With `'StationName'`, Home Assistant will request from the headers only once when starting the playback the stream name, and display it in the `media_title` property of the player.
+With `'StationNameSongTitle'` Home Assistant will request the stream server periodically for icy-metadata, and read out `StreamTitle`, trying to figure out correct values for `media_title` and `media_artist`, in order to gather cover art information from LastFM service (see below).
+Note that metadata retrieval success depends on how the icecast radio station servers and encoders are configured, if they don't provide proper infos or they don't display correctly, it's better to turn it off or just use StationName to save server load.
+There's no standard way enforced on the servers.

+**lastfm_api_key:**\
+  *(string)* *(Optional)* API key to LastFM service to get album covers.
+Register for one.

+**multiroom_wifidirect:**\
+  *(boolean)* *(Optional)* Set to `True` to override the default router mode used by the component with wifi-direct connection mode (more details below).

 ## Multiroom